xYujiax/serenas-shenanigans/README.md

 Conclusion: The null hypothesis may be rejected in favor of the possibility that the distribution of power outages caused by each category of cause in 2016 is different from the overall distribution of power outages caused by each category from 2000-2016.
 HOWEVER, there wasn't much data for 2016 specifically, so the statistical test may have very skewed results.

-**To Dos: add an arrow to missingness image. add more year ticks to the time series